RIOT-OS/RIOT/boards/omote/README.md

   * VID 0x0451
   * PID 0x16C8

-On Linux and OS X this is straightforward, on windows you need to install the following driver:

-And replace the IDs accordingly.

 ### Device Enumerations
 For the UART, serial line settings are 115200 8N1, no flow control.